pyrroman/AutoLog/README.md

 ### Features:
 * Logs Keyboards with EN-Layout
 * Case-Sensitive-Logging
-* Creates a easy to read HTML-File with the logged content
+* Creates an easy-to-read HTML-File with the logged content